AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/caching/author.md

 ---
-title: Armazenamento em cache do serviço do autor no AEM
+title: Armazenamento em cache do serviço do Autor do AEM
 description: Visão geral do armazenamento em cache do serviço do AEM as a Cloud Service Author.
-version: Cloud Service
+version: Experience Manager as a Cloud Service
 feature: Developer Tools
 topic: Performance
 role: Architect, Developer